-He’s fickle and knows he can go somewhere else with the click of the back button or a quick google search.
+Online shoppers fickle and know they can go to another store with the click of the back button or a quick google search.

-When he looks at your product page, he has 3 other tabs open – all of them your competitors.
+When they look at your site, they have 3 other tabs open – all of them your competitors.

-And the product page that breaks that barrier and radiates trustworthiness will get that person’s business.
+It’s the store that breaks that barrier and radiates trustworthiness that will get that person’s business.

 This means that your page from the copy, to the tone, to the flow, to the design should overcome this initial prejudice if you want a visitor to take the desired action.

 “..your copy needs to give me a sense of certainty not only that this is the right product but that you are the right guy.”

 He further adds that your page has to answer this question:

 “Why should I stay here rather than consider another option?
 What makes you so special?
 If I am your ideal customer, why should I purchase from you instead of any of your other competitors?
 Help me as a visitor to understand this is the place to look for my solution”